 Let us start off by creating a canvas of 1920 x 1200 pixels, in RGB mode.
 Right click and save this photo of Jim Morrison, lead singer of the rock band, The Doors.
 Copy and paste the image into our canvas.
 Use transform and scale it to fit our canvas by holding down the Shift-Key.
 This keeps the original aspect ratio of the image and it does not look stretched.

 Apply a WATERCOLOR filter from filter gallery to the duplicated layer.
-Name this duplicated layer as “Watercolor Filter”.
+Double-click on the LAYER NAME in the LAYER STACK and rename this duplicated layer as “Watercolor Filter”.

 Select the original layer and NOT the “Watercolor Filter”.
 Go to Image > Adjustments > Threshold.
 Name this original layer as “Threshold Effect”.